-- AASB 101 Presentation of Financial Statements - AASB 116 Property, Plant and Equipment prescribes requirements for recognition and depreciation of property, plant and equipment assets. - AASB 136 Impairment of Assets aims to ensure that assets are carried at amounts that are not in excess of their recoverable amounts. - AASB 1051 Land Under Roads - AASB 1058 Income of Not-for-Profit Entities
+- AASB 116 Property, Plant and Equipment prescribes requirements for recognition and depreciation of property, plant and equipment assets. - AASB 136 Impairment of Assets aims to ensure that assets are carried at amounts that are not in excess of their recoverable amounts. - AASB 1051 Land Under Roads